PratimaGurav/global-warning/Readme.md

   - [Tree-Hugger](https://www.treehugger.com/how-to-reduce-global-warming-1203897)

 ### Media
-All Images used within this site are free and do not incur any copyright issues.
+All images used within this site are free and do not incur any copyright issues.
 These images have been provided by following websites:
   - [Pexels](https://www.pexels.com/)
     - [Blue-Globe](https://www.pexels.com/photo/blue-globe-with-plastic-4167579/)
     - [Garbage](https://www.pexels.com/photo/photo-of-landfill-2768961/)